Advancing Diversity Week: More than 80 Media & Ad Community Leaders Focus on Advancing Diverse Talent Retention September 20-23

 |

-Jack Myers, Founder, MediaVillage and AdvancingDiversity.org; Phil McKenzie, Executive Director, AdvancingDiversity.org; Ronda Carnegie, Chief Innovation Officer, The Female Quotient; Erika Sanchez, Experience Team, The Female Quotient
+Phil McKenzie, Executive Director, AdvancingDiversity.org; Erika Sanchez, Experience Team, The Female Quotient

 |